Giants lose to D-backs, eliminated from playoff contention – KION546

 Christian Walker went 3 for 5 with an RBI double, finishing a homer shy of hitting for the cycle, for Arizona.

+D-backs manager Torey Lovullo said Walker is “in a really good spot offensively.”

+“I think he’s got an all-field approach and he can change mentalities,” Lovullo said.
+“He can drive baseballs, he can stay on it and deliver clutch base hits like he did today.”

-Josh Rojas added two RBIs and Cooper Hummel had a sacrifice fly for the Diamondbacks.
+Josh Rojas added two RBIs and Cooper Hummel had a sacrifice fly for Arizona.
 Jordan Luplow had three hits.

 J.D.
 Davis and Mike Yastrzemski homered for San Francisco, which ended its five-game winning streak.
 The Giants have won 10 of their last 12 games.